About Me

 You can find a full list of my other internships on LinkedIn.
 You can checkout my repo where I host my projects.

-ML Intern Developer | June 2024-Aug 2024
+Machine Learning Intern Engineer | June 2024-Aug 2024

 I was able to work at Wells Fargo under the Analytics & Data Undergraduate Program (ADUP) in Minneapolis.
 ADUP gave me the opportunity to choose the sorts of projects I wanted to work in, and having had experience in ML from my previous role, I chose ML modeling and data analysis.
 Given the choices, I chose to go into the Advanced Data Analytics & Solutions team under Andy Chandler to work more on the NLP opportunities his team presented.